geomob/geomob-website/_posts/2019-01-02-march-19th-geomob-details.markdown

 * [Karolina Alexiou](https://twitter.com/_sandtweets) poses the question "Is London a Forest?
 How to Use GIS and Open Data to Find Out."

+* [David Piesse](https://twitter.com/mapdev) returns to present "Simple, Lovable, Complete - Building a geo SaaS to fix a problem"

 * [Tomas Holderness](https://twitter.com/iHolderness) of [Addresscloud](https://www.addresscloud.com) will tell us about some of their recent projects.